DvdChe/social-pipe/README.md

 # Social Pipe.
 A bot to win lot of useless shits.

+## DISCLAIMER

+Twitter doesn't really like bots, so use this program at your own risks.
+I recommend you to create a specific account to use it.

 ## WTF ?

-Few times ago, i saw an blog article talking about a guy who tried to make a twitter bot, designed to find contests on twitter and participate to it.
+Few times ago, i saw a blog article talking about a guy who tried to make a twitter bot, designed to find contests on twitter and participate to it.
 I tried to reproduce this idea on my own way.
 It's mainly an opportunity for me to make something on python.

 ## WTF are theses contests ?